Australian authoritarianism

 “Where the bloody hell are ya?”
 “No way to know with erosion of habeas corpus protections, mate.”

-Wherein we bear witness various tendencies in Australian politics suggestive of my thesis that we favour generally authoritarian policies.
-In terms of the legislation we enact in Australia there is not much support for freedom, generally construed, in Australia.
-There are, however, a small number of specific freedoms that we are keen on.
+Wherein we bear witness to various tendencies in Australian politics suggestive that we favour generally authoritarian policies.
+In terms of the legislation we enact in Australia, there is not much support for freedom, generally construed, in Australia.
+This is not to say that Australia is an authoritarian state, but we are not deeply invested in staying free either, and I know which state is harder to get out of.

 1 Aesthetics of Australian authority

-Figure 1: Now I think of it, The Swagmen would be a good name for a Revolutionary Guard for an authoritarian Australian nationalist state.
-“Strewth cobber, that was a lukewarm enjoyment of your managed-democracy sausage.
+Figure 1: Move idea: The Swagmen would be a good name for a Revolutionary Guard for an authoritarian Australian nationalist state.
+“Strewth cobber, I reckon that your managed-democracy sausage didn’t go down too well, eh?
 It seems she will be insufficiently right.
 Be a champ and step into the van with this tucker bag on your head while we waltz you off to a forced yakka camp.
 Alright, avva good one.”

 TBD: pictures of freedom marchers punching horses.